geudde/attic-chest/pages/13.reference/01.porden/docs.md

 With burnish'd gold and glittering gems they flam'd; Sudden, as breathing from some flowery land,
-The wanderer's cheek a fragrant zephyr fann'd :
+The wanderer's cheek a fragrant zephyr fann'd:
 Surprized, he felt its breath, and turning found
 His steps unknown had past a viewless bound,
 Behind his track the distant waves appear,